 RESET Youth Team Counsellors

 Carol is the Program Director for the RESET Youth Team.
-Carol brings 25 years of direct experience supporting teenagers in a variety of settings.
-Her particular strength is working with and supporting, some of our communities most challenging and complex youth; and always holds a philosophy of respect and relationship building at the forefront of her practice.
-Carol joined Touchstone in 2004, and most recently, joined the management team, where she now supports staff groups in continuing high quality support services for teens and their families.
-Always curious about youth trends and issues, Carol is focussed on the future and the development and evolution of community based programs and services.
-Carol was a successful candidate selected from throughout the province, to participate and develop Leadership 2020 –a residence based training for emergent leaders within the social service sector.
+Carol brings 30 years of direct experience supporting teenagers in a variety of settings.
+Her particular strength is working with and supporting, some of our communities' most challenging and complex youth; and always holds a philosophy of respect and relationship building at the forefront of her practice.
+Carol joined Touchstone in 2004, and most recently, joined the management team, where she now supports staff groups in continuing high-quality support services for teens and their families.
+Always curious about youth trends and issues, Carol is focussed on the future and the development and evolution of community-based programs and services.
 When not at work, you will most likely find Carol at the dog beach or cheering on her CFL team, the Saskatchewan Roughriders.

 Julie began her career with youth in the recreational setting as an Outward Bound Instructor in 2004.
 This experience taught Julie how youth can transform when given positive experiences and role models.
 Julie’s passion for working with youth continued to grow while working in residential treatment homes and shelters in Vancouver and Victoria.
 Throughout this time Julie continued her education in the psychology and health discipline.
 Julie began working with Touchstone Family Association in 2012 as the Summer Recreation Worker, she then worked at Francis House Residential Treatment.
 Julie currently works as a Transition to Independence counsellor helping youth gain the life skills necessary when aging out of government care.
 Julie believes in a compassionate and kind approach and in being an ally and role model for youth.

-Barry has been with Touchstone for four years.
-He started at Francis House before becoming the StreetSmarts Youth Leadership Program Facilitator.
+Barry has been with Touchstone since 2014.
+He started at Francis House before becoming the StreetSmarts Youth Leadership Program Facilitator and is currently working as the Transition to Independence Counsellor.
 Barry his passionate about helping youth reach their goals, no matter how big or small.
 He believes that personal relationships, mentorship, and openness are integral in helping youth make a positive impact in society.
 Barry went to Simon Fraser University where he received a joint BA in Criminology and Anthropology.
-In his free time Barry enjoys watching and playing sports as well as spending time with his friends as family.
+In his free time, Barry enjoys watching and playing sports as well as spending time with his friends as family.

 “Sometimes it’s the smallest decision that can change your life forever”